 InfoGraphics – http://visual.ly/

 A personal favorite of mine, Inforgraphics are graphically designed posters that illustrate data in an appealing way that makes statistics easy and fun to understand.
 You can have fun with infographics by simply making interesting data or market research come alive with cool artistic elements and graphic design.
 So if you want to create a custom infographic for some data your customers might find educational but don’t have a graphic designer on staff or money to hire one then consider using a tool like visual.ly – It’s a one stop shop where you pick a template, upload your data, publish, and share.

 Articles & Whitepapers – http://www.skyword.com/

 Most people can write but being a “writer” is a whole other level.
 It’s like driving, most people can drive a vehicle well but very few can drive race cars well.
 Writing also takes a lot of time and one needs to really dedicate themselves to authoring valuable content that will inform or entertain.
 A good solution is to either hire a freelance writer to assist you or use a service like Skyword that supplies a whole team of writers and content creation resources to manage the process for you.
 They have solutions for small business, agencies, and big brands.

 Having images in your marketing is a must and, in fact, research has shown articles, status updates, and tweets get more click-throughs and engagement when a photo is included.
 Besides the big names in stock photography like iStock and Shutterstock, there are some other more affordable resources you should consider.
-I recently came across PhotoPin which is a free resource of images for those that want to put them in their blogs or social media updates.
+I recently came across Canva who has put together a large collection of 74 websites that offer free images for those that want to put them in their blogs or social media updates.
 Take things one step further and upload those photos to a site like http://memegenerator.net/ and create your own funny meme.